Student Organizations and Clubs

 The MSU Collegiate FFA Chapter is a campus organization for those who have formerly been affiliated with FFA or are interested in the activities of the Collegiate Chapter.
 Although it is a departmental club for agricultural education majors, students in other curriculums are welcome.

 The College Chapter is very active in educational activities.
 The Chapter is also responsible for organizing and directing contests at the Annual State FFA Convention.
-The club offers many social activities, including hayrides, ice skating parties, dances, float trips, pizza parties, and ice fishing.
-Many of its activities are in conjunction with other organizations from within the College of Agriculture and Montana Association of FFA.
+The club offers many social activities and many of the activities are in conjunction with other organizations from within the College of Agriculture and Montana Association of FFA.

 Collegiate Young Farmers & Ranchers